AARP Hearing Center

 HYBRID RETIREMENT PLANS: Policy

-Congress should require that in a plan conversion, employers provide each affected individual with a personalized benefits statement that compares the benefits under the old and new plans.
-Such information must be shown in a comparable form.
-For example, life annuity compared with life annuity.
-It should be provided well in advance of the effective date of any plan change.
+Congress should require that in any type of conversion, employers provide each affected individual with a personalized benefits statement, with a comparison of the benefits under the old and new plans.
+The benefits statement should be provided well in advance of the effective date of the conversion.
+This should be done both when a plan is converted from a DB plan to a cash balance plan or where a previously closed or frozen DB plan replaces a defined contribution plan.